-The insurance company will carefully analyze a claim before paying the benefit and unfortunately, sometimes a life insurance claim is denied.
-Some of the most common reasons for life insurance claim denials include fraud by the insured or beneficiary and material misrepresentation on the life insurance application.
+During post-claims underwriting, the insurance company will analyze the claim and investigate the veracity of the statements made on the application for insurance.
+This process often leads to the denial of the life insurance claim.
+Some of the most common reasons for life insurance claim denials include allegations by the insurance company of fraud by the insured or beneficiary and allegations by the insurance compamy that the insured made material misrepresentation on the life insurance application.
 The material misrepresentation can occur on the original application or an amendment to the application.

-You can reach Miami Insurance Claims Lawyer J.P.
+You can reach Miami Life Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].